‘Why is Supreme is so expensive?’ is one of the most asked questions in the world of fashion right now.

 How much is Supreme worth today?
 Well, Supreme is a $1 billion streetwear company, and it is stocked in some of the world’s largest streetwear stores, such as GOAT.

-Nowadays, Supreme’s iconic logo is easily recognizable for its simple and yet, original construct:
+Nowadays, Supreme’s iconic logo is easily recognizable for its simple yet, original construct:

-But, that’s somehow normal, as copyright theft is another key part of Supreme’s makeup and DNA.
+But, that’s somehow normal, as copyright theft is another crucial part of Supreme’s makeup and DNA.

 In time, Supreme’s ‘appropriation’ of images has contributed to the brand’s rebellious image and growing popularity.

 The brand’s designers copied and adapted classic pop-cultural imagery and logos to make sure each piece feels more like contemporary art or graffiti rather than another fashion brand.

 One of the earliest and most popular Supreme T-shirts was the one showcasing a photo of Robert De Niro from the film Taxi Driver, accompanied by the brand’s iconic red-and-white logo.